 Bookmark

-The Saline Water & Food Systems partnership has been launched to unite Dutch organizations with expertise in addressing salinity (ranging from prevention, mitigation and adaptation) and to connect them to international partners.
-In this article we highlight a number of globally operating institutions and expertise centers working on salinization projects.
+The Saline Water & Food Systems partnership has been launched to unite Dutch organizations with expertise in addressing salinity (ranging from prevention, mitigation and adaptation expertise) as well as project implementation experiences.
+The SWFS partnership aims for the development of collective projects, programmes and transnational partnerships to address salinity challenges.
+In this article we highlight a number of institutions, networks and expertise centers, who are working on this topic on a global level.

 INSAS: International Network of Salt‑Affected Soils

 The International Network of Salt‑Affected Soils is coordinated from FAO’s Global Soil Partnership.
-It has recently released its Global Status of Salt‑Affected Soils report, the first major assessment in 50 years.
+The Global Status of Salt‑Affected Soils report is its flagship publication.
 According to this report, 1.381billion hectares (10.7 % of global land) are already salt-affected, with a further 1billion hectares at risk due to climate change and human mismanagement.
 INSAS underscores the need for updated data, harmonized salinity measurements, and sustainable management practices, with enhanced training and policy frameworks.
 Key recommendations include scaling sustainable practices, investing in salt-tolerant crop markets, improving data collection and water quality monitoring, conserving ecosystems, and fostering cross-sector collaboration.
 Such integrated efforts aim to boost food production and resilience in affected regions while protecting vital ecosystems.

 More information: link